vapor/template/README.md

 ```

 > [!TIP]
-> Vapor and the template now use `async/await` by default.
+> Vapor and the template use `async/await` by default.
 If you cannot update to macOS 12 and/or need to continue to use `EventLoopFuture`s, add the `--branch macos10-15` flag.

-This will create a new Vapor project in the current directory.
+This will create a new folder in the current directory containing the project.
 You can then move into the project directory:

 ```sh